MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-grammar.md

 # Grammar

-The role of a MAKES grammar is to interpret natural language queries into [semantic query expressions](concept-query-expressions.md) using the [Interpret API](reference-get-interpret.md).
-These query expressions can be used to retrieve entities from an index using the [Evaluate API](reference-get-evaluate.md) or generate histograms with the [CalcHistogram API](reference-get-histogram.md).

-This document details how natural language processing occurs, the composition of a MAKES grammar, how to compile it, and how to load it into a MAKES instance.
+This document details the role of a grammar in natural language processing, the composition of a MAKES grammar, how to compile it, and how to load it into a MAKES instance.

 ## Natural language processing with grammars

-MAKES supports natural language processing through a [Context Free Grammar (CFG)](https://academic.microsoft.com/topic/97212296) adhering to the [Speech Recognition Grammar Specification (SRGS)](https://www.w3.org/TR/speech-grammar/) format, a W3C standard for speech recognition grammars with support for generating semantic interpretations.
+MAKES supports natural language query interpretation through the [Interpret API](reference-get-interpret.md), which requires a [Context Free Grammar (CFG)](https://academic.microsoft.com/topic/97212296) adhering to the [Speech Recognition Grammar Specification (SRGS)](https://www.w3.org/TR/speech-grammar/) format, a W3C standard for speech recognition grammars with support for generating semantic interpretations.

-The role of the grammar is as a *speech recognizer*, taking an input stream (natural language query) and trying to match it to a series of *legal rule expansions*, defined as one or more of the following:
+The role of the MAKES grammar is as a *speech recognizer*.
+MAKES takes an input stream (natural language query) and tries to match it to a series of *legal rule expansions* defined in the grammar, which in turn generate [structured query expressions](concept-query-expressions.md) as their output.
+Legal rule expansions are defined as one or more of the following:

 * [Text nodes](https://www.w3.org/TR/REC-DOM-Level-1/level-one-core.html#ID-1312295772) (the text inside of an element), or "tokens" are text that must be exactly matched in the natural language query for further expansion
 * [Indexed attribute references](#attrref-element) (```<attrref>```) allow the natural language query terms to be matched with [indexed data](how-to-index-schema.md), storing the match in variables